ridgeontheway/Politi-Test/README.md

 # Politi-Test

-Politi-Test is an open-source chrome extension that allows you to take some of the most popular political tests from any webpage!
+Politi-Test is an open-source chrome extension that allows you to take some of the most popular political tests from any web page!

 ### Prerequisites
 In order to use Politi-Test you will need: